osuosl/timesync/source/usage/administration.rst

 * a ``uri``: a uri linking to the project's homepage or repo.
 * a ``name``: this is the full name of the project that should be displayed to the user.
+* a ``default_activity``: if a time does not reference any activities, but *does* reference a project which has a default activity, that default will be used for the time's activities field.
+The default activity may be null, in which case times *must* provide their own activities.
 * a list of ``slugs``: these are generally short things that people can refer to the project with.
 If your project is named Protein Geometry Database, it makes users' lives easier to only need to type in ``pgd`` when submitting